Build Query Pipelines

 pipelineoption when none was set on the

-SearchInterfacecomponent, thus overwriting any condition set on the Administration Console Query Pipelines page.
+SearchInterfacecomponent, therefore overwriting any condition set on the Administration Console Query Pipelines page.

 When the query pipeline isn’t enforced by the search token or by the search interface, for each query: